O-X-L/dnsbl-checker/README.md

   -d DOMAIN, --domain DOMAIN
                         Domain to check
   -j JSON, --json JSON  Only output JSON
-  -p PROVIDERS, --providers PROVIDERS
-                        If the provider details should be added to the output
+  --details             If the result details should be added to the output
 ```

 **Example:**